KarlTDebiec/FPBlockAverager/README.rst

 - numpy
 - pandas

-The following packges are also supported for visualization:
+The following packges are also supported for visualization (implementation in progress):

 - matplotlib
 - seaborn